Canal-Protocol/dlp-Kyber-Suite/README.md

 ```
 truffle migrate --network development
 ```
-Note: there may be an "Invalid JSON RPC response" error due to Truffle HD Wallet Provider error - the contracts should still deploy and everything should still work correctly - just ignore this.
+Note: there may be truffle errors however if the console begins printing the deployment summary all the contracts have been deployed and the below should work.

 ### Set Up Fund Wallet